Architecture Overview¶

 \\server\share\pathUNC addresses that point to directories on SMB shares accessible from the administrator's workstation. - The Deployment Service authenticates using the workstation's current Windows credentials (pass-through authentication) — no separate deployment credentials are stored in ntkDeploy.

-appconfig.jsonat the target path. - The built Artifact is written as
+- The built Artifact is written to the target path.

 Deployment Verification: Preflight, Connectivity Gate, and Snapshots¶